 Product Liability Insurance

-If your business manufactures products for sale, product liability insurance is very important.
+If your business manufactures products for sale, product liability insurance is critical.
 Any business can find itself named in a lawsuit due to damages caused by its products.
 Product liability insurance protects a business in such cases.

 Public Liability Insurance

-If your business has a physical location where customers can visit, suppliers deliver items, then public liability insurance is important.
-Simple accidents like liquid spilling over a client’s computer or a wet floor causing the supplier or customer to fall and injure himself, could cost a business thousands if uninsured.
+If your business has a physical location where customers can visit and suppliers deliver items, then public liability insurance is important.
+Simple accidents like liquid spilling over a client’s computer or a wet floor causing the supplier or customer to fall and injure him/herself could dent a business financially if not insured.

-Public liability insurance will protect the company against any lawsuits due to accidents, injuries and claims of negligence by third parties.
+Public liability insurance will cover the costs of lawsuits due to accidents, injuries and claims of negligence by third parties.